Selective Mutism: How to manage a transition to a new class

 7. It may be useful to lend a copy of my book 'Understanding Selective Mutism: A Beginner's Guide' to the new teacher and class staff.
 This book is a concise 30 page guide that allows the reader to gain a quick understanding of selective mutism, to avoid any misconceptions.
 You can find the book here.

 8. Have playdates over the summer at your house with your child's new class mates.
-The more familiar the child is with new peers, the more comfortable they will be when transitioning to the new class.
+The more familiar the child is with new peers, the more comfortable they will feel when transitioning to the new class.

 If the child will have the same peers as previously in their new class, the summer is a great opportunity to have playdates to strengthen existing talking relationships with friends, or perhaps fade in peers at home who the child has not yet spoken to.